 “Never expect to make money by a great coup; moderate risks and moderate profits from time to time are the only solid basis of permanent success.
 Great risks unsettle the judgment and usually end in disaster”.

 What we find most gratifying is when we can see that this style of credit investing has even percolated through to our allocated investment bank salespeople when they quote back to us that “this bond would suit Margaret”.
-In the book this is referred to as the behaviour of “the old race of merchants” who would “lay down certain principles of the conduct of their affairs, from which they would not deviate; when any unsuitable business was proposed, they at once replied that it was not in their line; it saved waste of time in considering the proposal…and saved them from many a loss”.
+In the book this is referred to as the considered behaviour of “the old race of merchants” who would “lay down certain principles of the conduct of their affairs, from which they would not deviate; when any unsuitable business was proposed, they at once replied that it was not in their line; it saved waste of time in considering the proposal…and saved them from many a loss”.

 In what follows I’ve chosen a few choice quotes from the book to reflect on: